Woman Accused of Poisoning Her Lookalike With a Cheesecake

 “This is a bizarre and twisted crime that could have resulted in the death of a Queens woman, whose only fault was that she shared similar features with the defendant,” said Queens District Attorney Richard Brown.

-The suspect, Viktoria Nasyrova, 42, of Brooklyn, was arraigned Tuesday on attempted murder, burglary, assault and other charges after being arrested March 2017.
+The suspect, Viktoria Nasyrova, 42, of Brooklyn, was arraigned Tuesday on attempted murder, burglary, assault and other charges after being arrested in March 2017.
 Her lawyer, Barbara Byrne, declined to comment.
 In an earlier interview with CBS, Nasyrova denied forcing the woman to eat the cheesecake.

 In August 2016, Nasyrova, visited the Forest Hills, Queens, home of the 35-year-old victim bearing a gift of a cheesecake, said Brown.
 He added that both women have dark hair, the same skin complexion and speak Russian.